Ryo-N7/Ryo-N7.github.io/_posts/2017-09-30-thrice-part-1.md

 ![](../assets/2017-09-30-thrice-part-1_files/unnamed-chunk-19-1.png)

 That looks **really bad**.
-On one hand, we can compare the histograms against eachother easily, but the bars are all squished and that makes it hard to discern any differences.
+On one hand, we can compare the histograms against each other easily, but the bars are all squished and that makes it hard to discern any differences.
 There are just way too many albums and not enough screen space to take advantage of facetting like this.

 If there weren't so many albums it'll look better but even then, the trend lines aren't very smooth in the first place.
 What we can do is try out a different plotting method altogether, so now let's introduce...